This post may contain affiliate links. Please read our disclosure policy.

 This delicious soup is already so good it doesn’t need much.
 Serve with a sprinkle of parmigiano and a chunk of my focaccia bread with butter.

-Hearty and herbaceous, loaded with leafy green vegetables, authentic Tuscan Ribollita is satisfying and comforting: beans, potatoes and bread provide an almost creamy texture.
-Not to mention the addition of herbs that delivers an aromatic twist.
+Hearty and herbaceous, loaded with leafy green vegetables, authentic Tuscan Ribollita is satisfying and comforting: beans, potatoes, and bread provide an almost creamy texture, not to mention adding herbs that deliver an aromatic twist.

 More Delicious Recipes for YOU